-What became known as “The Night of the Ramos” happened 48 years ago at the legendary Olympic Auditorium in Los Angeles and for those who witnessed this action-filled brawl, it will never be forgotten.
+What became known as “The Night of the Ramos” happened fifty years ago today at the legendary Olympic Auditorium in Los Angeles and for those who witnessed this action-filled brawl, it will never be forgotten.
 The Mando Ramos vs Sugar Ramos match was set to determine the next challenger to face world lightweight champion Ismael Laguna, who had lifted the title from Mando five months earlier.
 But the eliminator between Mando and Sugar turned out to be a more than memorable event all on its own.
 It was a bout that showcased both fighters’ superlative chins in a thrilling, ten round war of attrition.

 Mando Ramos was not only exciting and talented but also loose and fast, and we’re not just talking about how he slung leather in the ring.
 A sensation on the west coast, the charismatic Mando had sold out the Olympic in only his ninth pro match.
 He liked to fight, liked women, and liked to party, not necessarily in that order, and while these are appealing characteristics in a celebrity, they can be detrimental to the development of a young boxer.
 But Mando, trained by Hall of Famer Jackie McCoy, managed to become the youngest lightweight champion in history despite his excesses outside the ring, and his popularity ensured he commanded huge purses.
 It is said that only Muhammad Ali made more money as a boxer than Mando in the 1960s.

 Ultiminio “Sugar” Ramos contrasted sharply with Mando as a no-nonsense Cuban champion who, like his countryman Jose Napoles, fled his country for Mexico after Fidel Castro banned professional boxing.
 There he fought hard and often, eventually earning a shot at featherweight champion Davey Moore in 1963.
 He took the title after a brutal war which ended tragically when Sugar decked Moore in round ten and the champion’s neck landed awkwardly on the bottom rope.
 Moore collapsed after the bout and never regained consciousness.
 Sugar went on to defend his title three times before losing to Vicente Saldivar and moving up to the lightweight division.